stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 This is easy to do for unsigned values: you simply add as many significant zero bits as required.
 For example, the 8-bit unsigned value `%11111111` (255 in decimal) can be converted into a 16-bit value by prepending eight zero bits to give the value `%0000000011111111`.

 However, the approach is not as obvious for signed values.
 The solution is called [sign extension](https://en.wikipedia.org/wiki/Sign_extension).
 You still add as many significant bits as necessary, but now all of these added bits have the same value as the sign bit of the value that is being extended.
 For example, the value -128 as an 8-bit signed value is `%10000000`.
-The sign bit (bit #7) has the value 1 so the equivalent 16-bit signed value is formed by adding an MSB with all of its bits set to 1.
+The sign bit has the value 1 so the equivalent 16-bit signed value is formed by adding an MSB with all of its bits set to 1.
 This gives the value `%1111111110000000`, which still represents -128 in decimal.

-### Best practise
+### Caveats when adding and subtracting binary values

-There are a few important caveats to bear in mind when adding or subtracting binary values:
+There are two important caveats regarding addition and subtraction:

-1. Avoid mixing signed and unsigned values.
+- Avoid mixing signed and unsigned values.
 At the very least it is difficult to know when overflow has occurred and how any carry bits should be handled.
-2. The two values to add or subtract should have the same bit count.
-You would normally sign-extend the shorter value if this is not the case.
+- The two values to add or subtract should have the same bit count.
+Consider sign-extending the shorter value if this is not the case.
-3. Ignore any carry bit remaining after adding adding or subtracting signed values.

 ## Processor registers

 The 6502 has six [processor registers](https://en.wikipedia.org/wiki/Processor_register).
 These are special data storage areas that are separate from the CPU address space.
-These registers allow the 6502 to execute instructions faster than it otherwise could if it was only able to access the system RAM.
+These registers allow the 6502 to execute instructions faster than it otherwise could if it was only able to access system RAM.
 Each has a special role within the CPU.

-The six registers, along with their commonly used abbreviations, are:
+The six registers, along with their commonly used abbreviations, are: the Program Counter (PC), the Stack Pointer (S), the Processor Status (P) register, the Accumulator (A), Index Register X (X), and Index Register Y (Y).

-- The Program Counter (PC).
-- The Stack Pointer (S).
-- The Processor Status (P).
-- The Accumulator (A).
-- Index Register X (X).
-- Index Register Y (Y).

 The **Program Counter** (PC) stores the address of the next instruction to be executed.
 Normally that address gets updated automatically by the CPU as it sequentially executes your program, but certain instructions update the value of the Program Counter to an address somewhere else in the program code.
 Because the Program Counter stores an address and the 6502 uses 16-bit addresses, this register is two bytes in size.